What "Figma to WordPress" actually means

 header.php, footer.php, functions.php, the full template hierarchy (page.php, single.php, archive.php, 404.php), enqueued styles and scripts, dynamic wp_nav_menu(), registered sidebars.

 Once installed, you add real Pages, Posts, and Menus through WP admin — exactly as WordPress is designed to work.
-The placeholder copy and stock photos in your Figma frames don't carry over (they're stand-ins).

-How to convert Figma to a WordPress Theme the faster way
+How to convert Figma to a WordPress

-Export your Figma design as HTML
+Export your Figma design as HTML/CSS/images

 Convert that HTML into a real WordPress theme